ArtCenter1/omnitrade-terminal/project_management/binance-testnet-integration-master-plan.md

    - ✅ Add reconnection and error handling
    - ✅ Implement data caching for connection drops

+3. **PRIORITY**: Complete Phase 1 of performance benchmarking for Market Data Integration:

+   - Implement basic performance logging in the `BinanceTestnetAdapter`
+   - Measure latency for key REST API endpoints (order book, recent trades, ticker)
+   - Track rate limit utilization metrics (weight usage, order count)
+   - Document baseline performance metrics

+   See [Binance Testnet Basic Benchmarking](binance-testnet-basic-benchmarking.md) for Phase 1 approach.

+   Note: Phase 2 (comprehensive benchmarking and visualization) will be deferred until after MVP.
+See [Binance Testnet Benchmarking Plan](binance-testnet-benchmarking-plan.md) for the full approach.

-3. Proceed to Order Management (Phase 3)
+4. Proceed to Order Management (Phase 3)

 Note: The guided setup wizard for Binance Testnet API keys has been moved to the Comprehensive Onboarding Experience roadmap to be integrated with the user onboarding tour.